burij/meelua/README.md

 - shell.nix: Nix configuration for setting up the development environment.
 - draft.lua: A draft script for experimenting with features.

+## Configuration
+Customize your development environment through the shell.nix file.
+Define project-specific settings, packages, environment variables, and terminal aliases.

+## Development aproach

+Meelua follows a functional programming paradigm with clear separation of concerns:
+- App logic, functions, and data are strictly separated
+- Function calls are centralized in main.lua
+- Global functions are aliased with lib. prefix and stored in a metatable
+- Impure functions are prefixed with do_
+- Static variables are stored in the config table
+- Simple type enforcement system available via lib.types

 ## Warning
-If you are using Milua on NixOS and entering the development envirement via `nix-shell` you're lib.lua and external packages will be updated.
-Breaking changes are possible until 1.0 release.
-If you want to avoid it, comment out shell hooks inside shell.nix.
+When using Meelua on NixOS with nix-shell, lib.lua and external packages will be updated.
+Breaking changes are possible until the 1.0 release.
+To prevent updates, comment out shell hooks in shell.nix.

 ## Contributing
 We welcome contributions!
 To get started: